GuidingCreations/PcfComponentLibrary/DataTable/README.md

 ## useServerSide
 #### Type: Boolean
 This controls whether filtering expressions (and eventually sorting expressions) will be delegated to the server to execute instead of the client.
 This is currently only available for Dataverse.
 The benefit of server-side execution is that it saves huge amounts of time when working with very large datasets, so if you're using Dataverse you should pretty much always have this on.
 If you are not using Dataverse, turn this off.
 The limit for records on client-side execution (which happens when you have this turned off) is 100,000 records.

+## isDelegable
+#### Type: Boolean
+This controls whether the control will implement server-side pagination, which only loads a small portion of records at a time

 ## noRowsText
 #### Type: String